Can this unit burn wood?

 How do I become a dealer?

-Please fill out a Qualifying Dealer Form.
+Please Contact us, we will provide a Qualifying Dealer Form.
 Once you have completed the form, we will send you a Dealer Application.

 How long is the Burn Time on this unit?